California Battalion: Formation

+Most of the Bear flaggers joined Fremont's battalion, even Ide himself, who enlisted as a private.
+A compact was drawn in early July 1846 for all volunteers to sign, which in part read, "Not to violate the chastity of Women; conduct their revolution honorably; and pledge obedience to their officers."
+With the signatures or marks of the men, the California Battalion was formed.
+Frémont accepted other American immigrants who were willing to fight for independence from Mexico at Sutter's Fort.
+On formation of the battalion, Frémont requested the battalion's volunteers to elect their officers from the ranks.
+Most were emigrants over the California Trail of 1845 and members of Frémont's own exploration party.

-Since there was no U.S. Army present in Alta California except Fremont's few cartographers (and wouldn't be until December 1846), Stockton needed additional men to garrison and help keep the peace in the various California towns rapidly coming into U.S. control.
+Since there was no U.S. Army present in Alta California except for Frémont's party (and wouldn't be until December 1846), Stockton needed additional men to garrison and help keep the peace in the various California towns that were soon to come under U.S. control.
 Stockton had three frigates with a crew of 480 each, three to four sloops with a crew of 200 men each plus three store ships at his disposal.
-The marines on his ships were used mostly to board or repel boarders or engage in close in ship to ship fighting and were trained in infantry tactics.
-The marines and some sailors could be reassigned shore duties and while leaving the ships short handed but still functional.
+The marines on his ships were trained mostly to board or repel boarders or engage in close in ship-to-ship fighting, as well as in infantry tactics.
+The marines and some sailors could be reassigned shore duties, while leaving the ships shorthanded but still functional.
 He looked to employ his reassigned 300-400 marines and blue-jacket sailors only where needed.